 What are sanctions?

 Sanctions are a policy tool which national governments and organisations such as the United Nations and European Union use to constrain and deter perceived threats to their security, or to require international conduct to conform to recognised international standards.
-Sanctions help stop crimes like terrorism, drug trafficking and arms dealing by imposing restrictions on the business that banks can do with specific people, corporations or countries.
+Sanctions help stop crimes like terrorism, drug trafficking and arms dealing by imposing restrictions on the business that banks can do with specific people, corporations, countries or territories.
 The names of these are clearly listed on resources like the Office of Foreign Assets Control (OFAC) sanctions list.

 For our commitment with the international rules, please visit the website of HSBC Group regarding Sanctions Policy Statement at http://www.hsbc.com/our-approach/risk-and-responsibility/financial-crime-risk/financial-crime-risk-policies.